Paris, summertime. This feeling of having Paris to yourself

 Le Petit and le Grand Palais before crossing le Pont Alexandre III

 Le Petit Palais framed by the girl on the trottinette and the statue of Churchill.
-Created for the Paris World’s Fair in 1900, le Petit Palais (Musée des Beaux-Arts de la ville de Paris) in front of the Grand Palais presents works by Monet, Sisley, Courbet, Fragonard, Greuze… Will you still be there in the fall when the apples will be ripe for this Romantic Paris Exhibition, 1815-1848.
-Great exhibition-event, a vast panorama of the capital during the romantic years, from the fall of Napoleon to the revolution of 1848 (Photo FC)
+Created for the Paris World’s Fair in 1900, le Petit Palais (Musée des Beaux-Arts de la ville de Paris) in front of the Grand Palais presents works by Monet, Sisley, Courbet, Fragonard, Greuze… (Photo FC)

 Le Pont Alexandre III (1900) is one of the most emblematic of the capital, due to its architecture and geographical location.
-Its four ends are flanked by monumental pylons 17 meters high, decorated at their top sores of golden bronze.
+Its four ends are flanked by monumental pylons 17 meters high, decorated at their top with golden bronze.
 They represent the Fame of Arts, Science, Commerce and Industry.
 This bridge connects the Grand and Petit Palais to the Invalides.
 To cross it is to enjoy a panoramic view especially of the Eiffel Tower and the Seine.
-Bet with the ice man in his old 4L, you’ll still have some ice to suck at the end of the bridge (Photo FC)
+For sure you’ll stop at the ice cream man in his old 4L and you’ll have some ice cream to lick at the end of the bridge (Photo FC)

 “Under the Alexandre III bridge flows the Seine and our love.
 Shall I remember. how joy always followed grief?…”